 Welcome to Failed Hips and Harmful Drugs.
-No, this is not the name of a bad country song or a chapter from a Hunter S. Thompson novel.
-It’s actually quite serious: a website dedicated to providing timely information on failed medical devices and harmful drugs.
+No, this is not a bad country song or a chapter from a Hunter S. Thompson novel.
+It’s actually quite serious: a website dedicated to providing timely information on failed medical devices and harmful prescription drugs.
 I hope you find it helpful.

-About a decade ago I got a call from a woman who had undergone total hip replacement surgery.
+About fifteen years ago I got a call from a woman who had undergone total hip replacement surgery.
 She had put off the surgery for years, and for obvious reasons: hip replacement surgery is one of the most invasive, painful surgeries a person can endure.
 But her osteoarthritis was causing increasing pain and discomfort, and she finally, reluctantly, moved forward with the surgery.

 The rehabilitation was a challenge–as they all are with these surgeries–but she steadily improved and after a few months of physical therapy, she began to feel better than she did before the surgery.
 She began to have hope.